Subject to Notification?

 - the questionnaire at any point in the process will be connected to identifying information about the respondent (e.g. IP address, email address, cookies, browser information, etc.)

 In most online surveys email and/or IP addresses of the respondents are registered at some point.
-In these cases the project will be subject to notification even though only the supplier (data processor) has access to identifiable information (e.g. IP logs).
+In these cases the project will be subject to notification even though only the supplier (data processor) has access to identifiable information, if this is connected to the survey results (e.g. IP logs).

 Relevant information to the Sample